Interventional radiology: Biliary intervention

 In addition to normal liver tissue, the liver has three main vessels traversing it: arteries, veins and bile ducts.
 While bile is made in the liver and stored in the gallbladder, the bile eventually passes into the GI tract through the hepatic, cystic and common bile ducts.
 Any condition that prevents the normal flow of bile from the liver, through these bile vessels and into the GI tract can cause a condition called jaundice.

 While jaundice can be caused by a few viruses that the human body can naturally clear, jaundice in the setting of an obstruction is usually caused by a cancer and can result in intolerable itching and a worsening of liver function that can be life-threatening.
 Depending on a patient's condition, this type of obstructive jaundice can be alleviated with surgery or chemotherapy but if these measures fail to restore proper flow of bile, an interventional radiologist can perform a procedure called a percutaneous transhepatic cholangiography (PTC).

 A PTC is an outpatient procedure lasting anywhere from 15 minutes to an hour where an interventional radiologist accesses the patient's bile duct system with a needle through the skin and liver under imaging guidance.
-Using fluoroscopy (essentially an Xray camera) to guide a wire (followed by a catheter over the wire) through the bile duct system and into the GI tract, essentially restoring the normal flow of bile.
+Using fluoroscopy (essentially an X-ray camera) to guide a wire (followed by a catheter over the wire) through the bile duct system and into the GI tract, essentially restoring the normal flow of bile.
 If the patient's GI tract cannot be accessed due to the obstruction, the catheter can be placed to drain the bile duct system into a bag that the patient can wear during daily activities.
 Risks of this procedure include bleeding and infection but these are much lower than an equivalent surgical procedure.

 Genitourinary intervention

 Benign prostatic hyperplasia

 Benign prostatic hyperplasia, or BPH, is a noncancerous condition that commonly affects men over the age of 50.
 The prostate gland enlarges and compresses the adjacent urethra, making it difficult for men to control frequency and/or urgency of urination.
-First line therapy involves medication, though long-term treatment for symptoms that are persistent despite medical optimization typically involves transurethral resection of the prostate (TURP) as the "gold standard" of care.
+First-line therapy involves medication, though long-term treatment for symptoms that are persistent despite medical optimization typically involves transurethral resection of the prostate (TURP) as the "gold standard" of care.
 However, TURP can lead to urinary incontinence or permanent male infertility and may not be the ideal procedure for a certain subset of patients.
 For those reasons, a physician may recommend undergoing a treatment known as prostate artery embolization (PAE).

 Patients typically go home the same day as the procedure and can expect to feel some symptom relief in a matter of days.
 Though rare, risks of PAE include unintentional embolization of nearby blood vessels, which can result in loss of blood flow to surrounding areas of the bladder or rectum.

-Data suggests that TURP may have higher rates of symptom resolution at 1 and 6 months, but PAE appears to provide lower risks of complications more commonly associated with surgery, such as infection.
+Data suggests that TURP may have higher rates of symptom resolution at one and six months, but PAE appears to provide lower risks of complications more commonly associated with surgery, such as infection.